 Certain individual animals will live in my memory for as long as I have one.
 I was honoured to meet this mother dog on a trip to Ahousaht First Nation as a volunteer with the Canadian Animal Assistance Team, and to write about her.

 In the fall of 2016, seemingly out of the blue, my husband and I adopted a rabbit from the SPCA.
 As children, we were both familiar with meat rabbits whose lot was to languish in cages and whose passivity we mistook for their true nature.
 A rabbit with the latitude to express itself is a wonder to behold, as long as you bunny-proof the home first.
 While I continue to love dogs and cats, there is something fundamentally different and deeply humbling about earning the trust of a prey species.
 Since this new member was added to our family, I have become aware of the limited knowledge about rabbits among my own profession.
 This article, published in Veterinary Practice News, sums up the situation.
-Rabbits: the New Underdog I am also gathering signatures on a petition that will be sent to all veterinary colleges in North America, Western Europe, Australia, and New Zealand: petition to teach rabbit medicine as a requirement
+Rabbits: the New Underdog.
+To help bridge the gap between demand for and supply of veterinary care for rabbits, I launched a petition that was sent to veterinary schools in North America, the UK, Australia, New Zealand, and South Africa.
+It is summarized in this article.

 I have saved the worst, and the most urgent, for last.
 There are tragedies that never receive the coverage they deserve because they are, quite literally, hidden from sight.
 In this case, they are hidden in the wilderness of British Columbia and the Yukon.
 It has been the position of forestry officials to claim that abandoned telegraph wire no longer poses a threat to wildlife because it has already fallen to the ground.
 However, the reality is that much of it is still well above ground.
 The problem is so widespread that, without the federal government’s support, any grassroots solution will be inadequate. petition to clean up abandoned telegraph wire